-Winter gardening: how to prepare the garden
+Winter gardening: how to prepare the garden and jobs for the winter

 There isn't a lot happening in the garden during the winter months but it is a great opportunity to have a tidy-up and a clean, and to prepare for the gardening season ahead.
 Here's a few useful tasks for you to do in the garden before the cold winter weather descends, with recommendations for handy equipment.